StatStud/book-club/content/posts/cbt.md

 ## Chapter 10: Deconstructing and Demolishing Depression

+### Summary

+The antidote to depression is action.
+It helps to have a healthy self-care routine (meditation , exercise, healthy food, etc.) to that your depression is not the result of simple fixes.

+### Chapter Details

 As the title suggests, we cover depression and how to recover from it.

 I've personally been depressed before.
 Super depressed.
 This was after moving away from home and going all-in on my career, only to become burned-out from work, isolated in a small town, and feeling like I was losing touch with how to act human (mind you, I was working in an area that felt like 90% of scientists lived there).
 This was made worse when I visited my brother in Philadelphia, and I saw how much bette his life was.